Visitor Policy for Providence St. Joseph Hospital in Eureka, Providence Redwood Memorial Hospital

 Labor and Delivery/Obstetrics

-- The patient is permitted to have one support person and that individual is considered to be the patient’s one visitor.
-The support person is allowed to stay during the patient’s hospitalization and must remain in the patient’s room (may not leave the hospital and come back).
+- The patient is permitted to have two support persons and those individuals are the patient’s visitors.
+The support person is allowed to stay during the patient’s hospitalization and must remain in the patient’s room (they may not leave the hospital and come back).

 - Support person must wear a mask when a caregiver enters the room and follow all other visitor policies.

 - Doulas are considered an essential part of the medical team and are welcome.

 - A COVID-19 positive support person may not enter the hospital.
 The patient will need to choose another support person.